Language Translation

 Best Practices for Claim Submission

-Note: This page provides information about professional, institutional and dental claims under the fee-for-service (FFS) delivery system.
 For pharmacy claims, refer to the member's pharmacy benefit manager.
-For services provided under the managed care delivery system, refer to managed care entity with which the member is enrolled.
+For services provided under the managed care delivery system, refer to the managed care entity with which the member is enrolled.
+See the IHCP Quick Reference Guide for contact information.

 The Indiana Health Coverage Programs (IHCP) offers these tips for making claim processing go as smoothly as possible.

-Submit Claims Electronically!
+Submit Claims Electronically

 Electronic claims process in one-third the time required for paper claims.
 Electronic submissions also reduce errors, prevent unnecessary claim denials, increase cash flow and decrease costs.
 Electronic claim processing is:

 • Faster – Most electronically submitted claims process in one to two weeks, compared to paper claims, which typically process in 30 days.
-If you use the Portal to submit your claims, they are adjudicated immediately.
+If you use the IHCP Portal to submit your claims, they are adjudicated immediately.
 Electronic submissions are automatically read by system edits.
 When a clean claim is submitted by close of day Wednesday, you can look for final processing by Tuesday of the following week.

-• Easier – You can easily submit all FFS nonpharmacy claims, including attachments, using the Portal.
-The Portal also allows easy resubmission of claims.
+• Easier – You can easily submit all FFS nonpharmacy claims, including attachments, using the IHCP Portal.
+The IHCP Portal also allows easy resubmission of claims.
 (For electronic submissions submitted via 837 electronic transaction, attachments must continue to be submitted by mail.)

 • More accurate – Electronic claims help reduce keying errors.
 In addition, claims submitted on paper are often handwritten, which makes them less clear and harder to read.
 Electronic submission eliminates these problems.